lwh1/lwh1.github.io/_pages/about.md

 * Ph.D.
 Student in Computer Science and Information Engineering, The Chinese University of Hong Kong, Shenzhen, Aug 2021-Now

 >## News
-* Our paper "Blind Beamforming for Multiple Intelligent Reflecting Surfaces" is accepted by ICC 2023 (Jan.
-2023).
+* Our paper "Blind Beamforming for Multiple Intelligent Reflecting Surfaces" is accepted by ICC 2023 (Jan 2023).